 In a survey of more than “… 900 top real estate agents across the country,” homelight.com found that:

-If you don’t offer free staging, or stage the home yourself (hey, nearly 30% of listing agents do, according to the NAR), at least give your homeowner clients some brilliant home staging tips for 2021 so they know how to stage and do it on the cheap.
+If you don’t offer free staging, or stage the home yourself (hey, nearly 30% of listing agents do, according to the NAR), at least give your homeowner clients some brilliant ideas so they know how to stage and do it on the cheap.

 Explain to your clients that staging is a marketing technique and may be among the most important used in home sales.